"Misrepresenting Their Cognitive Abilities Hurts Animals."

 Does Balcombe know the pedigree of this idea?

 As for baboons, they may feel the emotional shock as well as the visceral loss that the death of an infant would engender, but is that same thing as grief?
-Certainly when an animal is giving and receiving physical comfort from its offspring, and the offspring’s physical and energetic presence is gone (not to mention the flow of oxytocin inherent to intimacy involved in that kind of emotional connection), any animal would seek some form of comfort or replacement.
-But it can’t be grief unless the animal has an ability to engage in mental time travel.
-Don’t get me wrong, the feelings these animals have is strong and profound.
-But it is not grief.
+Certainly when an animal is giving and receiving physical comfort from its offspring, and the offspring’s physical and energetic presence is gone, any animal would seek some form of comfort or replacement.
+Is that the same thing as “seeking therapy?”

-Marc Bekoff has written a number or articles, putting forth a similar perspective to Balcombe’s.
+Marc Bekoff has written a number or articles here, putting forth a similar perspective to Balcombe’s.
 He’s circumspect and scientific in his writings, but often writes that animals can feel grief, which I think is also a mistake.

-The problem is that real grief requires not just the feelings of shock and loss, which most animals (at least birds and mammals) are capable of experiencing; it also requires a corresponding mental thought process.
-After all, we have the ability to explain things to ourselves, we can time travel, mentally, to the future and tell ourselves that “time heals all wounds,” or fondly remember past events, or talk it over with friends and relatives, we can read Kubler-Ross and her 5 stages of grief, or just mentally sort things out.
+The problem is that real grief requires not just the feelings of shock and loss, which most animals are capable of experiencing; it also requires a corresponding mental thought process.
+After all, we have the ability to explain things to ourselves, we can time travel, mentally, to the future and tell ourselves that “time heals all wounds,” or fondly remember past events, or talk it over with friends and relatives, we can read Kubler-Ross, or just mentally sort things out.
 But if an animal doesn’t have any of those capacities, then it seems to me that their feelings may be all the more painful and traumatic.
 Whose heart wouldn’t go out to such a being?